pwhittlesea/pwhittlesea.github.com/content/posts/2025-04-25-fun-with-gml/index.md

 Datasets frequently won't tell you the section of the river that applies, you have to look it up in another part of the data, and extract the relevant part.

 Programmatically this is a trivial intersection of two geometries, but becomes much harder when the geometry that is referenced might not be in the same file you are loading.
-The reference might be hosted online, in a later file on the same CD, or might not even have been digitised yet.
+The reference might be hosted online, in a later file on the same {{< term "CD" >}}, or might not even have been digitised yet.

 ```xml
 <gml:FeatureCollection